vercel/next.js/docs/api-reference/next.config.js/rewrites.md

 Rewrites are only available on the Node.js environment and do not affect client-side routing.

-Rewrites are not able to override public files or routes in the pages directory as these have higher priority than rewrites.
-For example, if you have `pages/index.js` you are not able to rewrite `/` to another location unless you rename the `pages/index.js` file.

 To use rewrites you can use the `rewrites` key in `next.config.js`:

 ```js